Ratstail91/sineQL/README.md

 * type
 * scalar
 * unique
+* typeName (this is a reserved keyword - it is not used in either language, but rather is used internally)

 `type` is used for defining new compound types. `scalar` is for defining new scalar types, such as `Date`. `unique` is a modifier on a field, indicating that it is unique in the database.